Regional Cooperation in Asia and the Pacific region

-Many countries in the region have become – or are becoming – middle-income countries.
+Many countries in the region have improved their economies and have become, or are becoming, middle-income countries.

 Development cooperation in Asia och the Pacific region

-Asia and the Pacific is a region with extreme differences, and inequalities.
-Some of the world’s smallest countries are located here, and so are the two most populous: India and China.
-There are functioning democracies, military dictatorships, and one-party states.
-The region has developed rapidly economically in recent years, however, in many places it has been at the expense of the climate and environment.
+Asia and Oceania are a region with great differences between countries.
+It is home to some of the world’s smallest countries and the two most populous: India and China.
+There are functioning democracies, military dictatorships and single-party states.
+In many places, rapid economic development has come at the expense of the climate and the environment.5

-The Himalayan region is severely impacted by climate change, which threatens the vulnerable ecosystems of the mountains and the people who depend on the water from the glaciers.
-International Centre for Integrated Mountain Development (ICIMOD) develops research and disseminates knowledge about climate change and the environment in the region.
-The is to enable a better management of cross-border natural resources and to increase the region’s influence in the global climate negotiations.
+The Himalayan region is severely affected by climate change.
+It is threatening the fragile mountain ecosystems and the people who depend on water from the glaciers.
+The International Center for Integrated Mountain Development (ICIMOD) conducts research into and disseminates knowledge about the climate and environment in the region.
+The aim is to better manage cross-border natural resources and boost the region’s ability to influence global climate negotiations.

-The UNDP Climate Change Finance programme is working to get more countries to make climate investments.
-One example is that Indonesia has developed “‘green bonds” that take the environment into account, and in Cambodia, climate investments are now a part of the country’s development strategy.
-Fair Finance Asia is another initiative working to increase “green” investment.
+The UNDP Climate Change Finance programme works to encourage more countries to make climate investments.
+Some positive results include Indonesia’s development of green bonds and Cambodia’s inclusion of climate investment in its development strategy.
+Fair Finance Asia is another initiative to increase green investment.

 Democracy and human rights

-In recent years, many countries in Asia and the Pacific region have introduced laws restricting freedom of the press, expression, association, and assembly.
-Increased inequality, religious fundamentalism and xenophobia fosters the preconditions for populist leadership, increases polarisation in society, and results in people being discriminated against and abused on the basis of their ethnicity, gender or sexuality.
+In recent years, many countries in Asia and Oceania have introduced laws restricting freedom of the press, expression, association and assembly.
+Growing inequality, religious fundamentalism and xenophobia are creating populist leadership, increasing divisions in society and generating discrimination against people on the basis of ethnicity, gender and sexuality.

-Deep-rooted patriarchal structures mean that women have less financial opportunities and political influence compared to men.
-70 percent of all women in the Pacific region are subjected to violence.
-The UN Women, the International Commission of Jurists, and OHCHR work together to ensure that women’s rights are respected in legal systems of the countries.
-The organisations works to, inter alia, strengthen women’s rights organisations and by ensure that countries’ legislation and the judiciary comply with the UN Convention on the Elimination of All Forms of Discrimination Against Women, which prohibits discrimination against women.
+Deeply rooted patriarchal structures leave women in the region with fewer economic opportunities and less political influence than men.
+UN Women, the International Commission of Jurists and the Office of the UN High Commissioner for Human Rights (OHCHR) work together to ensure that laws respect women’s rights.
+They strengthen women’s rights organisations and ensure that countries’ laws and judicial systems comply with the UN Convention on the Elimination of All Forms of Discrimination against Women.

-Migration can have positive impacts on development, for the migrants themselves, their families and for the countries of origin and destination.
-However, many migrant workers are exposed to unreasonably low wages and unreasonable working conditions.
-The IOM’s Corporate Responsibility in Eliminating Slavery and Trafficking (CREST) partnership initiative in Asia works with businesses to uphold respect for human rights and labour rights of migrant workers in their operations and supply chains.
+Migration can have positive effects for development, for the migrants themselves, for their families and for their countries of origin and destination.
+However, many migrant workers have unfairly low wages and unreasonable working conditions.
+The IOM’s Corporate Responsibility in Eliminating Slavery and Trafficking in Asia (CREST) initiative is working with private companies to protect the rights of migrant workers in Asia.